 As a fundamental policy, the Fund is permitted to borrow to the extent permitted under the 1940 Act and to mortgage, pledge or hypothecate its assets in connection with such borrowings in amounts not in excess of 125% of the dollar amounts borrowed.
-The 1940 Act permits an investment company to borrow in an amount up to $33^{1/3}$ % of the value of such company's total assets.
-However, the Fund currently intends to borrow money only for temporary or emergency (not leveraging) purposes, in an amount up to 15% of the value of its total assets (including the amount borrowed) valued at the lesser of cost or market, less liabilities (not including the amount borrowed) at the time the borrowings exceed 5% of its total assets.
+The 1940 Act permits an investment company to borrow in an amount up to 331/3% of the value of such company's total assets.
+However, the Fund currently intends to borrow money only for temporary or emergency (not leveraging) purposes, in an amount up to 15% of the value of its total assets (including the amount borrowed) valued at the lesser of cost or market, less liabilities (not including the amount borrowed) at the time the borrowing is made.
+The Fund will not make any additional investments while borrowings exceed 5% of its total assets.
 Under the 1940 Act, the Fund will be required to maintain asset coverage of at least 300% for borrowings from a bank.
 In the event that such asset coverage is below 300%, the Fund will be required to reduce the amount of its borrowings to obtain 300% asset coverage within three business days.